 Charles S. Tapiero, PhD

-Charles Tapiero is the Topfer Chair Distinguished Professor of Financial Engineering and Technology Management at the Polytechnic Institute of New York University (NYU-Poly).
+Charles Tapiero is the Topfer Chair Distinguished Professor of Financial Engineering and Technology Management at the NYU School of Engineering.
 He is also the Head and Founder of the Risk and Financial Engineering Department and Director of its Advanced Degrees Programs.
 He earned a BS in Electrical Engineering from the École Polytechnique at the University of Montreal and an MBA and PhD from New York University’s Graduate School of Business.

 Professor Tapiero’s extensive academic experience includes serving as a Professor at the Graduate School of Business at Columbia University, The Hebrew University, ESSEC (France) as well as holding Chair Professorships at Case Western Reserve Universities and the University of Washington Seattle, in addition to numerous invitations in international Universities.